divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 The original goal of the project was to expose a single timeout and deprecate all others.
 This was not possible, however, because executing an operation consists of two distinct parts.
-The first is selecting a server and checkout out a connection from its pool.
+The first is selecting a server and checking out a connection from its pool.
 This should have a default timeout because failure to do this indicates that the deployment is not in a healthy state or that there was a configuration error which prevents the driver from